aditya-narain/oroboks-service/README.md

 ## User Information Retrieval
 ##### GET Requests :
-`/users` : Fetches all *active* users in the specified JSON format.
+`/users` : Fetches current *active* user (according to Coookie value) in the specified JSON format.
+Returns 403 if cookie is tried to be changed/mishandled/expires.
-`/users?emailId={EmailId}` :  Fetches user with given emailId in the specified JSON format.
-`/users?role={RoleName}`: Fetches all users for the specified role in JSON format.
 `/users/{userId}` :  Fetches user with primary id of the user(UUID generated from database).
-`/users/deactivate/{emailId}` : Deactivates user with the given emailId.
+`/users/deactivate` : Deactivates the current user saved in the cookie.
 Returns 200 OK, if user is successfully deactivated.
 Will return 304(No Modified content) if user associated with the emailid is already deactivated.
+Returns 403 if cookie is tried to be changed/mishandled/expires.

 **Sample JSON Response when user is retrieved**
 ```json